 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

 The Labour Law provides for specific protection for the following protected characteristics: sex, race, origin, marital status, religion, political affiliation or any other personal belief and/or mental or physical disability.
 The Labour Law provides that employees may not be discriminated against by reason of one of the protected characteristics mentioned above or be terminated based on such discrimination.
 The Law further provides for specific provisions for employment of women and children.
-Articles 88 to 101 of the Law provide for non-discrimination against women as well as employment conditions that must be observed for the employment of women or children.
+The Law also provides for non-discrimination against women as well as employment conditions that must be observed for the employment of women or children.

 There are provisions around harassment in the Penal Code that should be observed but not in the Labour Law.
 The Penal Code penalizes approaching another person in public or private with relation to sexual or offensive subjects, suggestions or allusions through gestures, words, or actions by any means including wired and wireless means of communication.